- Conduct a wireless site survey

 Understand WiFi Signal Strength & Impact Of Building Materials

 There is a free app on the Apple and Android app stores called WiFi Analyzer.
 Download this app to measure the strength of your WiFi signal in your office or home.
-WiFi signal strength is measured in milliwatts but as that measurement can get a bit complex with very large, confusing numbers.
+We measure WiFi signal strength in milliwatts but as that measurement can get a bit complex with very large, confusing numbers.
 We instead elect to use dBm (decibels relative to a milliwatt).
 A high dBm is -30 and this would translate to excellent signal strength, while a low dBM is -120 which is essentially a dead zone.
 You would want your WiFi signal to be between -60 dBm and -40 dBm.
 In many commercial instances the standard acceptable signal strength would be -50 dBm and above.

 Let’s say you’re standing right by your access point and your signal strength is -40 dBm and you start moving past various structures in your office building.
 You’ll notice that your WiFi signal is gradually worsening and sometimes dramatically when you pass certain walls or structures